 Kicking Butts and Staying Smoke-Free

-All forms of tobacco — cigarettes, pipes, cigars, hookahs, and smokeless tobacco — are hazardous.
+All forms of tobacco — cigarettes, pipes, cigars, hookahs, and smokeless tobacco — are health hazards.
 It doesn't help to substitute products that seem like they're better for you than regular cigarettes, such as e-cigarettes or filtered or low-tar cigarettes.

 The only thing that really helps a person avoid the problems associated with smoking is staying smoke-free.
 This isn't always easy, especially if everyone around you is smoking and offering you cigarettes.
 It may help to have your reasons for not smoking ready for times you may feel the pressure, such as "I just don't like it" or "I want to stay in shape for soccer" (or football, basketball, or other sport).